hypatia-software-org/hypatia-engine/CONTRIBUTING.md

   * Use test.sh to test before you commit!
   * You'll probably want to pip install --user requirements/testing.txt
   * This repo's etc/ directory contains additional/optional tools to assist contributors
+  * Before anything is merged to `develop` you need at least one person to approve the change in a pull request.
+The convention for showing approval for a commit is giving your thumbs-up :+1:, hopefully with a comment.
+  * Complete repository review is required to merge back to `master`, this means a pull request requiring the approval and input of (hopefully) all contributors.

 ## Git